-- 3.3.1 be a Member In Good Standing; - 3.3.2 be at least 18 years of age; - 3.3.3 not be an undischarged bankrupt; - 3.3.4 not have been found under the Substitute Decisions Act, 1992 or the Mental Health Act to be incapable of managing property, and not have been found to be incapable by any court in Canada or elsewhere; - 3.3.5 have received satisfactory results from a criminal record check, as determined by the Council in its sole discretion: - 3.3.6 not be, nor shall any Close Family Member or Immediate Family Member be, an employee of CPA Ontario;
+- 3.3.1 be a Member In Good Standing;

+- 3.3.2 be at least 18 years of age;

+- 3.3.3 not be an undischarged bankrupt;

+- 3.3.4 not have been found under the Substitute Decisions Act, 1992 or the Mental Health Act to be incapable of managing property, and not have been found to be incapable by any court in Canada or elsewhere:

+- 3.3.5 have received satisfactory results from a criminal record check, as determined by the Council in its sole discretion:

-- 3.3.7 within the ten years immediately preceding the date of election and throughout the term of office, not have: - 3.3.7.1 been found to have committed professional misconduct; - 3.3.7.2 entered into a settlement agreement with the Professional Conduct Committee; or - 3.3.8 not have been the subject of a matter that would require informing CPA Ontario under the Code and not be the subject of a complaint, investigation, or referral by the Professional Conduct Committee.
+- 3.3.6 not be, nor shall any Close Family Member or Immediate Family Member be, an employee of CPA Ontario: - 3.3.6.1 within the two years immediately preceding the date of election, not have been an employee of CPA Ontario. - 3.3.7 within the ten years immediately preceding the date of election and throughout the term of office, not have: - 3.3.7.1 been found to have committed professional misconduct; - 3.3.7.2 entered into a settlement agreement with the Professional Conduct Committee; - 3.3.8 not have been the subject of a matter that would require informing CPA Ontario under the Code; and - 3.3.9 not be the subject of a complaint, investigation, or referral to the Discipline Committee by the Professional Conduct Committee under section 15.4.3.1.

-If an individual ceases to be qualified to hold office by the terms of sections 3.3.1 to 3.3.7, the individual automatically ceases to be a Council Member, and the vacancy created may be filled in accordance with section 3.7.
+If an individual ceases to be qualified to hold office by the terms of sections 3.3.1 to 3.3.8, the individual automatically ceases to be a Council Member, and the vacancy created may be filled in accordance with section 3.7.

-If an individual ceases to be qualified to hold office by the terms of section 3.3.8, the individual automatically ceases to be a Council Member, and has none of the rights, privileges, duties or obligations of a Council Member, but may be reappointed by Council, at its discretion, once the complaint, investigation, or referral is concluded unless the individual becomes disqualified under the terms of sections 3.3.1 to 3.3.7.
+If an individual ceases to be qualified to hold office by the terms of section 3.3.9, the individual:

+- is automatically suspended from Council and shall not participate in any Council business until the complaint or investigation which the individual is the subject of is concluded; and - 2. notwithstanding paragraph 1, automatically ceases to be a Council Member, and has none of the rights, privileges, duties or obligations of a Council Member, if and when the Professional Conduct Committee refers the complaint to the Discipline Committee, but may be reappointed by Council, at its discretion, once the disciplinary proceeding is concluded, unless the individual becomes disqualified under the terms of sections 3.3.1 to 3.3.8.